fuyu-myk/tetris-game/README.md

 - [x] Next block display - Displays the next block (todo: display multiple possibly)
 - [x] Ghost blocks - Representation of where current tetromino will land if allowed to hard drop
 - [x] Wall kick - Potentially allows rotation of tetromino when obstructed
+- [x] Levelling system - Increases based on lines cleared; tetromino falls faster with each level
 - [ ] Piece holding - To hold pieces for later
-- [ ] Levelling system - Increases based on lines cleared; tetromino falls faster with each level
-- [ ] Music & SFX
-- [ ] Custom graphics for blocks
-- [ ] Alerts for line clears, t-spins etc

 ## Scoring
 - [x] Single